revaturelabs/interviewquestions/Python/Python-Datatypes/Type_casting.md

 <details><summary> <b>Explanation</b> </summary>

-> You will get a `NameError: name 'y' is not defined`.
+> You will get a `NameError: name 'y' is not defined.
 To access the function’s return value we must accept it using an assignment operator like this.

 ```python
 def myfunc():